 - Choose to CONNECT.

-- Click on the three-dot menu to access Edit and then include the desired variable types.
+- Click on the three-dot menu to access Edit and include the desired variable types.

 4. Append sources

 With Harmoni, you can append data sources.
-Append allows you to add new variables to respondents or cases within a project when information of common respondents is captured in separate data sources.
+Append allows you to add new variables to respondents or cases within a project when information on common respondents is captured in separate data sources.

 - Decipher can only handle about 150 columns at a time.
-So if your file has more than 150 columns, you’ll need to break it to a smaller file.
-Each file has to have the “key variable” that you use, e.g. UUID, psid, source, etc.
+So if your file has more than 150 columns, you’ll need to break it into smaller files.
+Each file must have the “key variable” you use, e.g. UUID, psid, source, etc.

-- You can prepare a clean Excel file (remove all un-needed variable/columns) rather than clicking on little boxes next to each “imported variable” that you need.
-If you have a clean Excel file, after you pick the “key variable”, you’ll just only need to click on one little box next to the “imported variable”…it’ll automatically select all the variables in there.
+- You can prepare a clean Excel file (remove all un-needed variables/columns) rather than clicking on little boxes next to each “imported variable” you need.
+If you have a clean Excel file, after you pick the “key variable,” you’ll just need to click on one little box next to the “imported variable”…it’ll automatically select all the variables there.

-- Make sure your Excel variable is free from unusual characters, e.g. #NULL (for no response) when a .sav file saved as an Excel file…those need to be replaced by space.
+- Ensure your Excel variable is free from unusual characters, e.g., #NULL (for no response) when a .sav file is saved as an Excel file…those need to be replaced by space.